-You see, every post that discusses a room’s architecture, 95% of the rooms feature elements of classical interior architecture.
+You see, in every post that discusses a room’s architecture, 95% of the rooms feature elements of classical interior architecture.

 Those are just some of the posts I can think of.

-The good news if you’re building now is that we are in the middle of yet another classical architectural period that is called, “The New Classical Architecture.”
+The good news if you’re building now is that we are in the middle of yet another classical architectural period that is called “The New Classical Architecture.”

 One of the proponents of keeping the art of classical architecture alive is the Institute of Classical Architecture and Art.

 There are several branches throughout the US.
 And one of them is New York City.
-Last December I attended a beautiful luncheon where I heard Charlotte Moss speaking and met Maura Endres who I adore featuring.
+Last December, I attended a beautiful luncheon where I heard Charlotte Moss speaking and met Maura Endres, who I adore featuring.

 In addition, the wonderful trip I took in the fall of 2017 to England was through the ICAA.